Convert data formats

 }

-Graylog Extended Log Format (GELF) is a JSON-based, structured log format created by Graylog.
+Graylog Extended Log Format (GELF) is a JSON-based, structured log event format created by Graylog.
 You can use NXLog Agent’s xm_gelf extension to generate GELF output and send it over UDP or TCP.
-See our Graylog integration guide for more information on sending logs to Graylog.
+See our Graylog integration guide for more information on sending telemetry data to Graylog.

 This configuration collects syslog messages with the im_file input module.
 This module populates the $raw_event field.
-It then forwards log records to a remote server in GELF over UDP.
+It then forwards events to a remote server in GELF over UDP.

 nxlog.conf